2015 was the best year of my online career. By far.

 What can I try out myself?

-If I noticed someone was using a strategy I liked and wanted to try myself, then I would find EVERYTHING about it online.
+If I noticed someone was using a strategy I liked and wanted to try myself, then I would find everything about it online.
+And I mean EVERYTHING.

 For example, Bryan’s success and methodical approach with product launches was fascinating to me.

 So I not only read his blog posts about them, I would Google him to read/listen to every interview, podcast, and guest post he wrote about the topic.

 BTW – It’s amazing how much more detail you can find on a topic through podcast interviews.
 It takes a lot of time to go through them all, but if you’re serious about learning a topic, it’s one of the best ways to get the maximum amount of information.